Calcium Supplements For Vegans (2022 List)

 Common ingredients you may find in supplements that are not vegan include gelatin, and dairy.

-We did a search for calcium supplements that are also vegan, and came up with the ones below!
+I did a search for calcium supplements that are also vegan, and came up with the ones below (please not these may only be available in the US)!
 It is not a comprehensive list, and we can not guarantee the accuracy- remember, ingredients can change.

 Under each supplement, we added some notes that mean the following: